Avaiga/taipy/README.md

 ## Front-end ➕ Back-end
-*Now, let's load this configuration and add a GUI on top for a 🎉FULL APPLICATION🎉*
+*Now, let's load this configuration and add a user interface on top for a 🎉FULL APPLICATION🎉*
 ```python
 import taipy as tp
 import pandas as pd